-The Cobra CXR925 shines when it comes to real-world transmission range.
+The Cobra MicroTalk CXR925 shines when it comes to real-world transmission range.
 It's also packed with useful features, including a unique 20-second rewind that lets you play back a fragment of the last transmission.
 However, issues with reception volume and battery performance, together with a high price tag, hold it back.
-Also, while features are liked, usability isn't as highly praised.

-Plagued by volume issues.
-The Cobra CXR925 draws praise for its battery life from CampingLife.com, which notes that the Cobra MicroTalk CXR925's rechargeable battery lasted the longest of the four radios tested.
+Volume and battery problems.
+The Cobra MicroTalk CXR925 draws praise for its battery life from CampingLife.com, which notes that the CXR925's rechargeable battery lasted the longest of the four radios tested.
 Good thing, too, because you cannot substitute AA batteries for the CXR925's Lithium-ion battery.
 We found many complaints about battery issues for the CXR925, such as batteries that wouldn't charge or had faulty contacts.
 Another common flaw is that the reception volume on many units is too low to hear.
 However, this problem seldom pops up in more recent reviews, so it's possible Cobra has corrected it.

 1. Camping Life Magazine